RandomDudeXLD/Omicron-Policies/README.md

 # Privacy Policy
-Last Updated: October 21, 2025
+Last Updated: October 27th, 2025

 1. What data is collected?

 The app collects and stores only the necessary data in order for commands to function properly.
 This includes:

 - Server-related data: Such as server IDs, channel IDs, roles, and configured settings.
-- User-related data: Such as user IDs and preferences.
+- User-related data: Such as user IDs, logged messages and preferences.

-Omicron does not store any content sent in servers or direct messages to the app.
+Omicron only stores the necessary content

 2. Why this data is collected